University of Notre Dame: Growth

 John Zahm was the Holy Cross Provincial for the United States from 1898 to 1906, with overall supervision of the university.
-He sought to modernize and expand Notre Dame by erecting buildings and adding to the campus art gallery and library, amassing what became a famous Dante collection, and pushing Notre Dame towards becoming a research university dedicated to scholarship.
-The congregation did not renew Zahm's term fearing he had expanded Notre Dame too quickly and had run the order into serious debt.
-In particular, his vision to make Notre Dame a research university was at odds with that of Andrew Morrissey (president from 1893 to 1905), who hoped to keep the institution a smaller boarding school.
+He sought to modernize and expand Notre Dame by erecting buildings and adding to the campus art gallery and library, amassing what became a famous Dante collection, and pushing Notre Dame toward becoming a research university dedicated to scholarship.
+The congregation did not renew Zahm's term, fearing he had expanded Notre Dame too quickly and had run the order into serious debt.
+In particular, his vision to make Notre Dame a research university was at odds with that of Andrew Morrissey, president from 1893 to 1905, who had hoped to keep the institution a smaller boarding school.
 Morrissey's presidency remained largely focused on younger students and saw the construction of the Grotto, the addition of wings to Sorin Hall, and the erection of the first gymnasium.
 By 1900, student enrollment had increased to over 700, with most students still following the Commercial Course.

-The movement towards a research university was championed subsequently by John W. Cavanaugh, who modernized educational standards.
-An intellectual figure known for his literary gifts and his eloquent speeches, he dedicated himself to the school's academic reputation and to increasing the number of students awarded bachelor's and master's degrees.
+The movement toward a research university was championed subsequently by John W. Cavanaugh, who modernized educational standards and dedicated himself to the school's academic reputation and to increasing the number of students awarded bachelor's and master's degrees.
 As part of his efforts, he attracted many eminent scholars, established a chair in journalism, and introduced courses in chemical engineering.
 During his time as president, Notre Dame rapidly became a significant force on the football field.
-In 1917, Notre Dame awarded its first degree to a woman, and its first bachelor's degree in 1922.
+In 1917, Notre Dame awarded its first degree to a woman and its first bachelor's degree in 1922.
 However, female undergraduates were uncommon until 1972.
-James A. Burns became president in 1919 and, following in the footsteps of Cavanaugh, he oversaw an academic revolution that brought the school up to national standards by adopting the elective system and moving away from the traditional scholastic and classical emphasis in three years.
-By contrast, Jesuit colleges, bastions of academic conservatism, were reluctant to move to a system of electives; for this reason, Harvard Law School shut out their graduates.
+James A. Burns became president in 1919 and following in the footsteps of Cavanaugh, he oversaw an academic revolution that brought the school up to national standards by adopting the elective system and moving away from the traditional scholastic and classical emphasis in three years.
 Notre Dame continued to grow, adding more colleges, programs, residence halls, and sports teams.
 By 1921, with the addition of the College of Commerce, Notre Dame had grown from a small college to a university with five colleges and a law school.